duesnate/nn-inference-fpga/project_report.rst

 Folded Convolution
 ------------------

-It very quickly became apparent that a fully-unrolled convolution block is not a sustainable method for large convolution models.
-In order to allieviate utilization, folding of MAC operations over multiple clocks was the next step.
-Unfortunately, VHDL does not provide the ability to extend iterative loops over multiple clocks cycles.
-I decided to develop my own iterator module which can be instantiated for any scenario that requires iterating through the multi-dimensional "GridType" signals over multiple clocks.
-The design quickly became much more complex when facilitating folding operations over multiple clocks and organizing data-flow in a way that will maximize efficiency.
-Additional control logic and signals were required for coordination between the convolution process and the input/output data streams.
-Two designs were developed and tested to observe how folding of MAC operations would affect FPGA utilization.
-The first design applied folding such that each kernel step required its own clock cycle.
+It quickly becomes apparent that a fully-unrolled convolution block is not a sustainable method of implementing large convolutional models.
+This is due to high resource usage and timing closure constraints.
+In order to allieviate resource utilization, folding of MACC operations over multiple clocks allows logic to be reused iterratively over time.
+Unfortunately, VHDL does not provide a straightforward method for extending iterative loops over multiple clock cycles.
+Thus an iterator module was developed which can be instantiated for any scenario that requires iterating through multi-dimensional "GridType" arrays over multiple clocks.
+The design quickly becomes much more complex when facilitating folding operations and organizing data-flow in a way that promotes efficiency of resource usage.
+Additional control logic and signals were required for coordinating between the convolution process and the input/output data streams.
+Two designs were developed and tested to observe how folding of MACC operations would affect FPGA utilization.
+The first design applied folding such that each kernel step required one clock cycle.
 This extended the convolution operation over a number of clocks equal to the number of neurons in the feature-map output.
-For example, an 8x8 3-channel input with a 3x3 kernel would require 3*(8-3+1)^2 = 108 clocks.
-The 3x3 kernel requires the instantiation of 9 multipliers and 8 adders to perform the MAC operation.
-By time-multiplexing MAC operations over the same resources, this design provided great resource usage improvements.
-Large kernels, however, will continue to prove difficult for resource constrained applications as well as for timing closure.
-The next design addresses this issue by further folding of convolution provided a single clock to each multiply and sum operation.
+For example, an 8x8 3-channel input with a 4x4 kernel would require *3\*(8-4+1)^2 = 75* clocks.
+In this design, a 4x4 kernel will instantiate logic for 16 individual multipliers and 15 adders in order to resolve the MACC operation in a single clock.
+By time-multiplexing MACC operations over the same resources, this design provided great improvements in resource usage.

+Large kernels, however, will continue to prove difficult for resource constrained applications and is especially difficult for timing closure.
+The number of values to be summed in a MACC operation is equal to the number of weights in the kernel.
+For example, an 8x8 kernel would require 63 addition operations to be resolved before the next rising clock edge.
+As kernel sizes increase even further, place-and-route tools will have difficulty implementing physical logic that satisfies even a relatively slow running clock.
+Techniques can be used to guide the implementation tool towards a solution that will potentially satisfy timing.
+This could be done by describing in VHDL parallel adder operations of half the products with the other half and repeating the technique all the way down the chain until there is a single result.
+Rather than chaining together 63 adders in sequence, the tool would implement the same 63 additions in a sequence of 32-16-8-4-2-1 parallel adders decreasing the chain length down to just 6.
+Another technique would be to apply timing constraints that allow for multi-cycle paths which would provide additional clock periods for the process to resolve.
+This would also require special considerations in iteration rates and clocking of data going in and out of the MACC unit and would certainly increase design complexity.

+The next design applies additional folding of the convolution block such that a single MAC will now sequentially process the entire convolution using just one multiply and one addition.
+The number of clocks required for this implementation will be equal to the number of neuron outputs multiplied by the number of weights in the kernel.
+The same 8x8 3-channel input with a 4x4 kernel will now require *3\*4^2\*(8-4+1)^2 = 1200* clock cycles to complete.
+Although this will provide additional resource savings, it will be at the cost of much greater latency and throughput.
+Additional resources will be required to facilitate the coordination of iterative operation sequences and will in-turn drive up design complexity.

+TODO:
+- Design conv v2 with parallel additions and see how it affects time efficiency.
+- Design conv v2 and apply multi-cycle paths.

 Performance Evaluation